 We circled around, trying to finding thermals to sustain flight.
 We circled, again and again.
 Sitting in the rear this time, I felt uncomfortable.
 We zoomed around again, and again innumerable times!
 Les, I said, I am nauseated.
 With no headset to communicate I could only hope he understood my plight.
 Unfortunately with no headset to communicate he could not relay his thoughts or communicate or understand that my plight was not that serious.

-Soon we were circling and hey were we landing?
+Soon we were circling and landing?
 Upon my mind we were circling and and setting down on 16th street.
-Yes I was queasy but not so desperate as to land!
+Yes I was queasy but not so desperate enough to land!
 If only we could communicate.
 If only I could open the rear window to get some fresh air?

 And so happened a life changing day.
 A gruesome day with an emergency landing in a corn field; of dismantling a glider and loading it on to trailer and driving it back to a airport.